-- Propylene Glycol Antifreeze: This type of antifreeze substitutes ethylene glycol for propylene glycol.
+- Propylene Glycol Antifreeze: This type of antifreeze substitutes the previously mentioned ethylene glycol component in antifreeze for a different component called propylene glycol.
 Propylene glycol is a lot less poisonous than ethylene glycol, but it still needs to be handled with care.
 It can cause harm if it’s ingested in large quantities.

 Tips for Safe Antifreeze Disposal

 Here are some tips for safe antifreeze disposal:

 - Check to see whether your antifreeze is used, diluted or unused/undiluted.
 The disposal practices for used, diluted and unused/undiluted antifreeze are different.
 Antifreeze that’s used and/or diluted may contain heavy metals, and it needs to be handled separately.

 - Use a large drain pan to flush coolant from your car.
 First, put on gloves to help prevent the antifreeze from making direct contact with your skin.
 Place a drain pan underneath the car’s drain plugs to collect the antifreeze.
 Choose a large drain pan — a sizable container will help to ensure that the antifreeze is collected without spills.